GovTechSG/seed-documentation/snippets/snippets-seed-offboarding-faq.md

-# SEED offboarding FAQ
+# SEED offboarding FAQs

-<details><summary style="font-size:20px;font-weight:bold">I cannot download the offboarding script.
+<details><summary style="font-size:20px;font-weight:bold">I cannot download the offboarding package.
 What should I do?</summary>

-  Create an [incident request](https://go.gov.sg/techpass-sr) and request for request for the offboarding script for your Defender organisation.
+  Create an [incident request](https://go.gov.sg/techpass-sr) and request for request for the offboarding package for your Defender organisation.

 </details><hr />